AudienseCo/mcp-audiense-demand/README_USER.md

 Smithery is a platform to help developers find and ship language model extensions.

-Paste this command to automatically install the MCP server using Smithery with Claude Desktop Client:
+Copy this command and paste it into the terminal to automatically install the MCP server using Smithery with Claude Desktop Client:

 ```bash
   npx -y @smithery/cli@latest install @AudienseCo/mcp-audiense-demand --client claude